The Waiting Sky

 Release Date: 11/08/2024

-On November 8th 2024, Anna Lapwood releases her new album ‘The Waiting Sky’, along with the Pembroke College Girls’ Choir.
+On November 8th 2024, Anna Lapwood released her new EP ‘The Waiting Sky’, along with the Pembroke College Girls’ Choir.
 She says:

 “One of the things I love most about working with the Girl Choristers at Pembroke is that they are constantly surprising me with what we’re capable of, always encouraging me to keep pushingthem further.
 I remember when the choir first started, most of our repertoire was in 2 parts – very occasionally we would break into 3 parts, but those pieces were always seen as real challenges at the time.
 A couple of years later we had started singing music in 4 parts, and had settled into a nice routine of regular repertoire.
 One of the older girls then came to me and said she would really appreciate it if they could add a whole load of completely new music to our repertoire - music that stretched them further.
 I spent a couple of days diving into as much upper voices repertoire as I could, and tentatively started working with them on some more complex pieces, which they just ate up!
 Singing in 6-8 parts has become one of our favourite things; we stand in a circle, I sing with them instead of conducting, and we make music together.
 Initially I was worried the younger choristers would struggle to keep up, but I’ve found time and time again they have simply risen to the challenge.